Select Page

 If you develop COVID-19 symptoms or test positive for COVID-19 within a week of attending an in-person BASK activity, please let the event initiator know.
 This will allow the initiator to inform other participants, who can then choose to self-test or take other precautions such as obtaining pharmaceutical COVID-19 treatments if they develop symptoms.

-• Next BASK General Meeting: Sunday, October 27 (In Person)
+• Next BASK General Meeting: Tuesday, February 25 (Virtual)